leiliangmichelle/leiliangmichelle/README.md

  📫 How to reach me **m.leiliang@gmail.com (say hello, shoot a message!)**

- 💖Fun fact about me **I spent the majority of my childhood in Shanghai.
+ 💖Fun fact about me: **I spent the majority of my childhood in Shanghai.
 Such a beautiful city! (seriously, if you havent visited it, go visit!)**

 <h3 align="left">Connect with me:</h3>
 <p align="left">